Maksim-Bartoshyk/atomspectra-waterfall/README.md

 Tip: if you want to check what is recorded to spectrogram at the moment:
 1) go to `settings`, set `Diff time: XX s` to similar interval (or whatever you need), this setting is independent and does not affect `Save delta every XX s`
 2) while recording is in progress, go to `spectrum -> spectrum change` setting, enable it
-3) application starts collecting and displaying delta-spectrum (in green color) in memory for XX seconds (set in #1), once XX seconds elapsed, it will show spectrum for the latest XX seconds (sliding window)
+3) application starts collecting and displaying delta-spectrum in memory for XX seconds (set in #1), once XX seconds elapsed, it will show spectrum for the latest XX seconds (sliding window)
 4) disable `spectrum -> spectrum change` to view spectrum collected since recording start

 # Available controls